[ Home ] [ News ] [ Contact ] [ Search ] 1D SiGe

 The second profile is a well with double Gaussian walls.
 The walls are centered at parameter center and the slope of the walls is given by width.

-The doping concentration is at the position specified by the specifier position (optional for constant doping).
+The doping concentration is at the position specified by the specifier position (optional for constant doping profile).

 The function is normalized such that the result is doping concentration at position position.